-Mitigation Measure BIO-5: Habitat Assessment and Pre-Construction Surveys for Burrowing Owl.
-A qualified biologist shall conduct a pre-construction burrowing owl survey of the program area within suitable habitat prior to construction activities.
-If burrowing owls are detected, a Burrowing Owl Management Plan shall be prepared and approved by CDFW, and implemented, prior to commencement of construction.
+Mitigation Measure BIO5: Habitat Assessment and Pre-Construction Surveys for Burrowing Owl.
+A qualified biologist shall conduct a pre-construction burrowing owl survey of each restoration area (including required survey buffer areas) prior to LCWA's approval of project plans or publication of subsequent CEQA documents. the program area within suitable habitat prior to construction activities.
+If burrowing owls are detected, the habitat will be avoided and/or enhanced by the restoration design.
+In addition, a Burrowing Owl Management Plan shall be prepared and approved by CDFW, and implemented, prior to commencement of construction.
 The Burrowing Owl Management Plan shall be prepared in accordance with the CDFW 2012 Staff Report on Burrowing Owl Mitigation and shall address specific minimization and avoidance measures for burrowing owls, such as avoidance of occupied habitat, translocation of individuals, and on site revegetation.